Electrify Your QMS! – Highlights from the 2021 AIAG Quality Summit and IATF® Updates

 IATF® 2022 Approved Strategic Objectives

-- Establish a CB KPI related to performance of clients as a way to evaluate CBs.
+- Establish a CB KPI related to the performance of clients as a way to evaluate CBs.

 - Ensure a consistent QMS for sub-tier auto suppliers – looking at supplier development process requirements.
 Also, how to capture or even file a performance complaint against the lower tier ISO 9001 certified suppliers.